nazwhale/snakers-academy/plan_of_action.md

 # Plan of action

 As we didn't get to finish coding Snake, I've decided to give you a bit more guidance on the approach you might want to take in continuing with your implementation.
-This is all off the top of my head, so be prepared to do some thinking, stuggling, and looking stuff up in the Ruby and Gosu documentation.
+This is all off the top of my head, and, as such, is more of a rough guide than gospel.
+So be prepared to do some additional thinking, stuggling, and looking stuff up in the Ruby and Gosu documentation.

-You might like to do this while referring to the completed version of snake open in another window (get it [here](https://github.com/nazwhale/ruby-snake)), or try and challenge yourself by tackling it without looking (still very hard if you're new to programming!).
+You might like to do this while referring to the completed version of snake open in another window (get it [here](https://github.com/nazwhale/ruby-snake)), or instead you might prefer to try and challenge yourself by tackling it without looking (still very hard if you're new to programming!).

 Designing a program is a skill that we didn't get to touch on, and you might find that you'd rather have a crack at planning your own plan of action before looking at mine.